xolox/vim-easytags/README.md

 file you should also notice that the function and type names defined in the file have been syntax highlighted.

+If the plug-in warns you that `ctags` isn't installed you can download it from its [homepage] [exuberant_ctags], or if you're running Debian/Ubuntu you can install it by executing the following shell command:

+    sudo apt-get install exuberant-ctags

 ## Configuration

 The plug-in is intended to work without configuration but can be customized by